salilab/saliweb/doc/modules/frontend.rst

       Return the footer of each web page.
 By default, this is empty, but it can be subclassed to display references, contact addresses etc.

+.. class:: IncomingJob

+   This represents a new job that is being submitted to the backend.
+These objects are created by calling :meth:`saliweb::frontend.make_job`.
+   Each new job has a unique name and a directory into which input files can be placed.
+Once all input files are in place, :meth:`submit` should be called   to submit the job to the backend.

+   .. attribute:: name

+      The name of the job.
+Note that this is not necessarily the same as the name given by the user, since it must be unique, and fit in our database schema.
+(The user-provided name is thus sanitized if necessary and a unique suffix added.)

+   .. attribute:: directory

+      The directory on disk for this job.
+Input files should be placed in this directory prior to calling :meth:`submit`.

+   .. attribute:: results_url

+      The URL where this job's results will be found when it is complete.

+   .. method:: submit()

+      Submits the job to the backend to run on the cluster.

 .. function:: check_required_email(email)